guoliveira/hashcode_challenge/airflow/Airflow/setup_docker.md

     * Removed `redis`, `worker`, `triggerer` and `flower` from the file;
     * Set the CoreExecutor to LocalExecutor.

-8. Here's how the final versions:
+6. Here's how the final versions:
    - [Dockerfile](./Dockerfile) and
    - [docker-compose.yml](./docker-compose.yaml).

+7. Additionally, it was necessary to do the following:

+Create a new sub-directory called `Airflow` in mine `project` dir

+Set the Airflow user using the following commands:

+    ```bash
+    mkdir -p ./dags ./logs ./plugins ./scripts
+    echo -e "AIRFLOW_UID=$(id -u)" > .env
+    ```